puginarug/GreenTemp/Site/Building-the-system.md

 - Purple wire: SDA
 ![our circuit](https://user-images.githubusercontent.com/107586157/176541063-b7465c39-da76-41f2-b240-bf56e5ab83b7.jpg)

-# Placenent In the Greenhouse
+# Placement In the Greenhouse
 In the next diagram you can see how we placed our sensors in the green house: